Are you interested in finance?

 Will studying abroad affect my chances of getting interviews during my junior year?

 Studying abroad is a great way to gain global perspectives on financial markets, so doing so shouldn’t limit you from applying for internships or getting selected for interviews.
 Since the pandemic, financial organizations have (had to) become more agile in terms of interviewing candidates on virtual platforms.
 As a result, many organizations are more willing and able to engage with students studying at institutions across the country and around the world.
-Depending on the organization and the constantly changing landscape of recruitment and hiring, however, students may be expected to interview in person, especially for final interviews (often referred to as super days).
+Depending on the organization and the constantly changing landscape of recruitment and hiring, however, students may be expected to interview in person, especially for final interviews (often referred to as superdays).

 Is my senior year too late to explore finance?

 If you’re just starting to explore finance as a senior, it’s unlikely that you’ll be competitive for roles at larger financial organizations immediately after graduation, unless you’ve had significant exposure to quantitative courses and financial markets.
 You’ll most likely need to consider starting at smaller financial organizations, exploring other organizations with financial roles, taking additional coursework, or pursuing a master’s degree in finance.
 That said, financial organizations of all sizes will do in-time hiring to fill full-time analyst classes not completely filled by summer interns.
-Because these opportunities typically have short turnaround times, pay attention to Purposeful Work communications, Handshake, LinkedIn, and other relevant platforms to make sure you don’t miss out on these time-sensitive opportunities.
+Because these opportunities typically have short turnaround times, pay attention to Purposeful Work communications, Handshake, LinkedIn, social media, and other relevant platforms to make sure you don’t miss out on these time-sensitive opportunities.